-Contaminant Boundary - In 2002, in accordance with NRS 540A.265(1) the Board approved the delineation of the CTMRD Contaminant Boundary and a three-tiered fee rate structure (based on that contaminant boundary) that assigns remediation fees in proportion to the benefits received.
-The CTMRD Contaminant Boundary is a subdivision of the CTMRD Service Area Boundary and includes that area where groundwater has been impacted by legacy PCE contamination (pre-CTMRD contamination, that can't be attributed to a responsible party), and where that legacy contamination may migrate to if mitigation measures by the CTMRD program are not carried out.
-Owners who have not caused or contributed to the PCE present on parcels located within the contaminant boundary receive the direct benefits of the actions being taken by the CTMRD program to mitigate the legacy contamination beneath their property and the benefit of relief from any liability associated with the presence of that contamination.
+Contaminant Area Boundary - In 2002, in accordance with NRS 540A.265(1) the Board approved the delineation of the CTMRD Contaminant Area boundary and a three-tiered fee rate structure (based on that contaminant boundary) that assigns remediation fees in proportion to the benefits received.
+The CTMRD Contaminant Area boundary is a subdivision of the CTMRD Service Area boundary and includes that area where groundwater has been impacted by legacy PCE contamination (pre-CTMRD contamination, that can't be attributed to a responsible party), and where that legacy contamination may migrate to if mitigation measures by the CTMRD program are not carried out.
+Owners who have not caused or contributed to the PCE present on parcels located within the Contaminant Area boundary receive the direct benefits of the actions being taken by the CTMRD program to mitigate the legacy contamination beneath their property and the benefit of relief from any liability associated with the presence of that contamination.

-The CTMRD Contaminant Boundary was initially defined in 2001 and was most-recently revised in 2022 to reflect the current estimation of PCE distribution and potential migration.
+The CTMRD Contaminant Area boundary was initially defined in 2001 and was mostrecently revised in 2022 to reflect the current estimation of PCE distribution and potential migration.